India's 2021 economic output may remain below 2019: UN Report

-New Delhi, March 30 (IANS) Although India is witnessing a recovery in economic activities and businesses, its economic output is expected to remain below the 2019 level, said a report by US Economic and Social Commission for Asia and the Pacific (ESCAP).
+New Delhi: Although India is witnessing a recovery in economic activities and businesses, its economic output is expected to remain below the 2019 level, said a report by US Economic and Social Commission for Asia and the Pacific (ESCAP).

 For FY22 starting April 1, the USESCAP report has projected a growth rate of 7 per cent, followed by 6.5 per cent growth in the next fiscal.